Death "The Grim Reaper"

 Assuming you can find a way to play Castlevania: The Arcade, you'll find Death as the first boss of the game, just outside the castle proper.
 He'll fly around, attempting to get in close and slash with his scythe, but if you pummel him with slashes across his body you can deflect his attacks.
 He'll then summon zombies to fight you which you'll need to take out quickly before Death attacks you from behind.
 He'll also fly off and around in and arc, shoot dark fire orbs at you that you'll need to attack (if you're good at aim, shooting them will do the trick) before they damage you.
 Just layer on enough damage and Death will fly off, throwing his scythe at you for one last powerful attack to dodge, all before giving up the ghost and fading away.

-Finally, Death/Zobek gets a spiffy chain-bone-scythe for his big battle, and he can do fancy and complicate scythe slashes with it, so the hero will have to keep on their toes to see how he's throwing it so they can best dodge all his slashes.
+Death/Zobek gets a spiffy chain-bone-scythe for his big battle in Castlevania: Lords of Shadow 2, and he can do fancy and complicate scythe slashes with it, so the hero will have to keep on their toes to see how he's throwing it so they can best dodge all his slashes.
 Thankfully most of the attacks are telegraphed, so you should be able to learn them.
 Zobek can also call forth a lightning column that will slowly travel towards Dracula, adding one more thing to avoid in the battle.
 Damage him enough and Zobek will call forth skeletons that will have to be defeated before you can get back to fighting Zobek.
 Although Zobek has two health bars for this fight, he doesn't seem to do anything new between the fights -- the health bars seem more of an indication of when he'll summon his minions.
 However, when near death Zobek will turn into his human form and summon a shield wall of scythe chains.
 Dracula will have to shadow dodge into the center of the mass to be able to kill Zobek finally before he regains any health (otherwise the fight will resume again).

 Playing as Death: